rudrathegreat/Gaia-EDR3-Stellar-Clusters/src/docs.md

 ### `cluster_clean.py`

-`cluster_clean.py` aims to clean the data so that only stars that are known to be in the cluster are selected and further analysed.
+`cluster_clean.py` aims to clean the data so that only stars that are considered to be in the cluster are selected and further analysed.
 The approach we have used is a direct, yet conservative approach and uses data from the SIMBAD database on Gaia observations to plot the relevant properties of the cluster stars.

 ### How to Run the Program